SydneyKinney/Bootcamp_Group_Project/README.md

 #### Questions we hope to answer:
 - Does price/ratings affect installations?
 And in which way?
 - What are the top 10 installed categories?
+- What is the number of installs depending on the price (including ad support)?
-- What is the number of downloads depending on the price?
+- What is the number of installs depending on the rating (including ad support)?
-- Does ad support have a impact on the rating of the app?
-- What impact does reviews have on installs?

 ## Process